 A Study Permit is the immigration document issued by Immigration, Refugees and Citizenship Canada (IRCC) that provides permission for an international student to study in Canada.
-This permit is your status document while you are studying in Canada and you must make sure to meet the requirements of your study permit: https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/temporary-residents/study-permits/assessing-conditions.html
+This permit is your status document while you are studying in Canada and you must make sure to meet the requirements of your study permit.
+See here for more information about the conditions under a study permit.

 It is your responsibility to ensure that your Study Permit is valid for the duration of your academic program in Canada.

-If you are from a country that requires an entry visa OR an eTA, this will be issued for you upon approval of your study permit – you do not make a separate application for a travel visa.
-On approval, you will be given a visa or eTA and a letter of introduction to travel to Canada and issued your study permit upon arriving at the Port of Entry.
+If you are from a country that requires an entry visa (TRV) OR an eTA, this will be issued for you upon approval of your study permit – you do not make a separate application for a travel visa.
+On approval, you will be given a visa or eTA and a letter of introduction to travel to Canada and you will be issued your study permit upon arriving at the Port of Entry in Canada.